Story arc: In television and radio

-Story arcs on television and radio, and are common in many countries where multi-episode story lines are the norm.
-Examples are the UK's Doctor Who and most anime series.
+Story arcs on television and radio have existed for decades.
+They are common in many countries where multi-episode story lines are the norm (for example the UK's Doctor Who), as well as most anime series.
+One notable example, from the so-called "Golden Age of Radio", is the 1946 NBC Radio Summer-run docudrama serial The Fifth Horseman, which featured a four-episode arc regarding a hypothetical chain of events (spanning nearly two full "future" decades) surrounding a fictitious nuclear holocaust.

 Many arc-based series in past decades, such as V, were often short-lived and found it difficult to attract new viewers; they also rarely appear in traditional syndication.
 However, the rise of DVD box sets of complete seasons, as well as streaming, has worked in arc-based productions' favor as the standard season collection format allows the viewer to have easy access to the relevant episodes.
 One area of television where story arcs have always thrived, however, is in the realm of the soap opera, and often episodic series have been derisively referred to as "soap operas" when they have adopted story arcs.

-Arc-based series draw and reward dedicated viewers, and fans of a particular show follow and discuss different story arcs independently from particular episodes.
+Arc-based series draw and reward dedicated viewers and fans of a particular show follow and discuss different story arcs independently from particular episodes.
 Story arcs are sometimes split into subarcs, if deemed significant by fans, making it easy to refer to certain episodes if their production order titles are unknown.
-Episodes not relevant to story arcs, such as "villain of the week" episodes) are sometimes dismissed as filler by fans, but might be referred to as self-contained or stand-alone episodes by producers.
+Episodes not relevant to story arcs (such as "villain of the week" episodes) are sometimes dismissed as filler by fans, but might be referred to as self-contained or stand-alone episodes by producers.

 Usage in manga and anime

 Manga and anime are usually good examples of arc-based stories, to the point that most series shorter than twenty-six chapters are a single arc spanning all the chapters.
 This makes syndication difficult, as episodes watched in isolation often confuse viewers unless watched in conjunction with the series as a whole.
 Series of thirty chapters or longer usually have multiple arcs.

 Neon Genesis Evangelion, for example, is a single story arc spanning twenty-six episodes.
 Other longer anime have multiple story arcs, such as Bleach, Gin Tama, One Piece, Naruto, Yu-Gi-Oh! and Fairy Tail.
 The anime Dragon Ball Z adapts four different story arcs from the Dragon Ball manga, each with its own ultimate antagonist, along with original story arcs created for the TV series.
+The anime Demon Slayer has its arcs split into both seasons of the main anime show and separate movies, with the show often having one or more extra episodes, as well as original music.